 Legal and maintenance fees incurred for patent application costs have been charged to expense and reported in research and development expense.
-Legal fees incurred for patents relating to commercialized products are capitalized and amortized over the life of the patents.

 Clinical Trial Expenses

 Clinical trial costs are a component of research and development expenses.
 These expenses include fees paid to participating hospitals and other service providers, which conduct certain testing activities on behalf of the Company.
 Depending on the timing of payments to the service providers and the level of service provided, the Company records prepaid or accrued expenses relating to these costs.